 Level III and IV facilities saw a greater percentage of their incidents as falls compared to level I and II facilities.
+The only significant changes from last year are that Level III facilities had a higher percentage of same-level falls and a lower percentage of "struck by/against" injuries.
 An injury type that is not shown as its own category in the table is burn injuries; they are in the "Other" category due to relatively small counts.
 Level I facilities see burn patients at a rate about 3 to 4 times higher than the other levels.
 The state's only verified burn center is a Level I trauma care facility.
 The subcategories of the Other category in Figure 6 are expanded out to greater specificity in Figure 7, albeit not split out by trauma level.
 Burn injuries are listed as Fire/Flame.